RaysceneNS/rayscenens.github.io/_posts/2017-06-05-Remove-entities-from-db-sets-EF.md

 ---
+title: "One simple trick for deleting entities using Entity Framework"
 tags: [Entity Framework]
 ---

-# Removing entities from DB Sets in Entity Framework

 In this post I will show you a simple extension method that can be used to make your Entity Framework code more readable.